Meet the O-Team!

 Orientation Peer Advisers (OPAs)

-Orientation Peer Advisers (OPAs) are a group of students selected each spring to work with our First-Year Summer Springboard and 1787 August Orientation programs.
+Orientation Peer Advisers (OPAs) are a group of students selected each fall to work with our First-Year Summer Springboard and 1787 August Orientation programs.
 Assisting us in the supervision of approximately 300 First yeaR Orientation Guide volunteers, OPAs are a key link in the successful transition of first-year students to James Madison University.